skynav/ttt/README.md

  * a collection of acceptable root JAXB content classes, used to verify the root element
  * additional model specific verification tools used during the semantic verification phase

-The model used to perform phase 3 (validity) and phase 4 (semantics) verification is determined as follows: if a `--force-model` option is present, then the force model is used; otherwise, if the resource specifies a `ttva:model` annotation, then the annotated model is used; otherwise, the default model is used.
+The model used to perform phase 3 (validity) and phase 4 (semantics) verification is determined as follows: if a `--force-model` option is present, then the force model is used; otherwise, if the resource specifies a `ttva:model` annotation, then the annotated model is used; otherwise, if the `--model` option is present, then it is used; otherwise, the default model is used.
 In order to determine the default model, invoke **ttv** with the `--show-models` option.

 ## Building